SCOPE OF THIS CHAPTER

 The fact that the social worker has not given their consent to the conversation being recorded does not, of itself, render the recording unlawful or inadmissible.

 If the scale or style of recording is excessive, oppressive or disproportionate, then this may cross a threshold.
 For example, a parent recording their questioning of the child in a manner which is oppressive may in fact be evidence of possible emotional abuse of the child by that parent.
-Persistent recording of a social worker in such a way as to amount to intimidation may constitute harassment, and it may be possible for the social worker to seek legal redress such as a non-molestation order.
+Persistent recording of a social worker in such a way as to amount to intimidation may constitute harassment, and it may be possible for the social worker to seek legal redress with senior manager and Police support.
+In such circumstances the social worker must bring this to the attention of their manager and senior manager so appropriate advice can be sought and support can be provided to the social worker, to safeguard them from the impact of ongoing harassment.

 3. Use of Recorded Material